ramo-dev/myportfolio/README.md

 - [Contact](#contact)

-## About
+## Home
-The "About" section introduces Annuar Ndung'u and provides insights into his journey as a web developer.
+The "Home" section introduces Annuar Ndung'u and provides insights into his journey as a web developer.
 It highlights his passion for crafting digital experiences and includes information about his skills and projects.

 ## Projects
 The "Projects" section provides an overview of Annuar's journey into web development.
-It emphasizes his proficiency in front-end technologies such as Vue.js, and back-end development using Python frameworks like Flask and Django.
+It emphasizes his proficiency in front-end technologies such as REact.js, and back-end development using Python and Node with frameworks like Flask and Express.
 The section also mentions his expertise in both SQL (MySQL) and NoSQL (MongoDB) databases.

 ## Contact
 The "Contact" section provides information on how to reach out to Annuar Ndung'u.
 It includes his location, email, and phone number.
 A contact form is also available for convenient communication.

+**To Do**
+## Custom next js headless CMS
+I will configure a custom next js, GraphQl powered headless CMS to point to my domain to manage, delete and read blogs from my portfolio using the ```/blog``` route.
+All these will be hosted on vercel.

+## Customize the layout and increase perfomance
+Improve the UI and increase the perfomance and Load speed of the app

+**Might Do**
+## Mine or open Portfolio
+Still deciding whether to make the portfolio purposly mine or commercialize it for to the open for everyon to use as theirs by loggin in, posting and connecting blog sites to it.Still thinking....hehhe

+## Themes
+Might add different themes just for fun in the future

 ---

-**Designed by Annuar Ndungu**
+**Designed by Annuar**
+## Libraires used client
+- React.js
+- Ant design
+- react-helmet
+- react-icons
+- react-router-dom
+- react-hook-form

+## server
+- nodemon
+- express
+- nodemailer
+- dotenv
+- email-validator

 - [Twitter](https://twitter.com/ramo_szn)
 - [Facebook](https://www.facebook.com/Annuar.Ndungu/)
 - [Instagram](https://www.instagram.com/dfw_ramo?igsh=bHBoc3k5YmM5YWFp)